lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Azure Image Builder/readme.md

   - The Windows latest updates will be installed
   - The autoupdate feature will be disabled
   - The TimeZone Redirection feature will be enabled
+  - The image is replicated in the EastUS and EastUS2 regions
 - The second image is based on a market place image
   - Will use the latest Windows 11 Enterprise 22H2 with Microsoft 365 optimized [Azure Virtual Desktop](https://azure.microsoft.com/en-us/products/virtual-desktop) for image from the Azure Marketplace
   - All others settings are the same as the first image definition